dongdong/Notes/DS/DistributedSystemsForFunAndProfit.md

 * Order
 	- Order as a property has received so much attention because the easiest way to define "correctness" is to say "it works like it would on a single machine".
 And that usually means that:
-		- a) we run the same operations and
+		- we run the same operations
-		- b) that we run them in the same order - even if there are multiple machines
+		- we run them in the same order, even if there are multiple machines
 	- The nice thing about distributed systems that preserve order is that they are generic.
 They will be executed exactly like on a single machine
 	- Distributed systems do not behave in a predictable manner.
 They do not guarantee any specific order, rate of advance, or lack of delay.
 Each node does have some local order, as execution is (roughly) sequential, but these local orders are independent of each other